If I was making Wing Commander today, Star Citizen is what I would do.

-Star Citizen was announced by Chris Roberts at GDC on the 10th of October, 2012 after his extended absence from the games industry.
-Players will be able to take on various roles and duties within a vast space-faring empire in order to earn their citizenship (or revoke it!).
+Star Citizen was announced by Chris Roberts at GDC on the 10th of October, 2012 after he had spent an extended period working in the film industry.
+Players take on various roles and duties within a vast space-faring empire.
 Those roles could include becoming a freelance merchant, a pirate or signing up for military duty as part of Squadron 42 - the single-player story component of the project.
-Star Citizen is described as a first-person action focused game where player skill takes priority over statistical chance-based events.
+Star Citizen is described as a first-person action game where player skill is the primary means of achieving outcomes.

 Crowd Funding Initiative

 The game is divided into two main components.
-Star Citizen is the online persistent game universe.
-Squadron 42 is the singleplayer (with optional co-op) component.
+Star Citizen is the online persistent game universe and Squadron 42 is the singleplayer (with optional co-op) component.

 - Squadron 42 is more akin to the Wing Commander campaigns.
 The player joins the navy and is recruited by the titular Squadron 42.
 It will have a mission structure similar to many single-player games, with cinematic events and an engaging story as the main attraction.
 After serving time, the game opens up into the persistent universe, allowing the player to move on to other endeavours.
 Although the military path can be played exclusively in single-player mode, friends can join the game for online co-op gameplay via a drop-in feature.
 They can become additional wingmen and tag along for assistance in tough missions.

-- The Star Citizen open persistent world starts players off without any ties to the military, and promises a Freelancer/Privateer-like experience where they are their own boss, choosing how to earn their place.
-Everything has to be earned in the game, and reputation will be very important in a large, unstable empire.
+- Star Citizen's open world starts players off without any ties to the military, and promises a Freelancer/Privateer-like experience where they are free to choose their own path.
+Everything has to be earned via practical skill, and reputation will be very important in a large, unstable empire.

 Any combination of controller input such as joystick, HOTAS, gamepad, mouse and keyboard are supported for character and ship control.
-The game will also have built-in support for VR and TrackIR headsets.
+The game will also support VR and TrackIR headsets.

 - Hubs are highly secure and regulated sectors within the core systems of the empire.
 A hub in a less secure sector will have looser restrictions, but will also leave people exposed to the risk of piracy by other players and AI.